Bona fide occupational qualification: United States

 While religion, sex, or national origin may be considered a bona fide occupational qualification in narrow contexts, race can never be a BFOQ.
 However, the First Amendment will override Title VII in artistic works where the race of the employee is integral to the story or artistic purpose.
 A good example would be if there was a biographical film of Martin Luther King Jr., it would be integral that the lead actor must be an African American male.
 (This consideration is not limited to race.)

 Bona fide occupational qualifications generally only apply to instances in which the BFOQ is considered reasonably necessary to the normal operation of a particular business.
 For example, a Catholic college may lawfully require such positions as president, chaplain, and teaching faculty to be Catholics, but membership in the Catholic Church would generally not be considered a BFOQ for occupations such as secretarial and janitorial positions.

 Mere customer satisfaction, or lack thereof, is not enough to justify a BFOQ defense, as noted in the cases Diaz v.
 Pan Am.
 World Airways, Inc. and Wilson v.
 Southwest Airlines Co.
 Therefore, customer preference for females does not make femininity a BFOQ for the occupation of flight attendant.
 However, there may be cases in which customer preference is a BFOQ – for example, femininity is reasonably necessary for Playboy Bunnies.
-Several breastaurants like Hooters have also used such requirements of feminity and female sex appeal under a BFOQ defense.
+Several breastaurants like Hooters have also used such requirements of femininity and female sex appeal under a BFOQ defense.
 Customer preference can "'be taken into account only when it is based on the company's inability to perform the primary function or service it offers,' that is, where sex or sex appeal is itself the dominant service provided."

 While certain other laws don't contain a BFOQ defense, the general import of such a defense is often recognized.
 For example, the Americans with Disabilities Act (ADA) does not contain a BFOQ defense; nonetheless, according to the United States Equal Employment Opportunity Commission, "an employer may defend the use of a qualification standard that screens out an individual on the basis of disability by showing that the standard is job related and consistent with business necessity."